-I’m a Cognitive Behavioral Therapist certified by the Academy of Cognitive Therapy.
-I believe in getting people feeling better as quickly as possible.
-And then teaching them tools that they can go on to use themselves without depending on a therapist.
-If something in your life is making you feel sad, or scared, or dissatisfied let's get to work on it!
+I’m a Cognitive Behavioral Therapist, certified by the Academy of Cognitive Therapy.
+I believe in getting people feeling better as quickly as possible and then teaching them tools that they can go on to use themselves without depending on a therapist.
+If something in your life is making you feel sad, scared, or dissatisfied - let's work on it!

-· Over 40 hours of Schema Therapy training and supervision with Jeff Young (who created it)
+- Over 40 hours of Schema Therapy training

 Biography and Philosophy of Care:

 I grew up and was educated in rural England before moving to the US in 1991.
-Once in the US I began my career as a therapist and completed my Masters degree in Social Work in New York in 1996.
-In addition to providing cognitive therapy at Downtown CBT, I also supervise therapists at several Not for Profit outpatient clinics.
-These clinics are dedicated to working with low-income families and individuals with intellectual disabilities in Brooklyn.
+Once in the United States, I began my career as a therapist and completed my Master’s degree in Social Work in New York in 1996.
+In addition, providing cognitive therapy at Downtown CBT, I also supervise therapists at several Nonprofit outpatient clinics.
+These clinics are dedicated to working with low-income families and individuals with intellectual disabilities throughout New York State.

 Combining evidence based CBT techniques, compassion, and a healthier life style is a great combination for beginning the process towards positive change!